 Note 1: Water mist systems may be acceptable in lieu of FM200 systems.
 Contact the OFM for further information.

 Note 2: Examples of critical communications rooms are those related to:

-- Airfield Lighting
+- o Airfield Lighting

-- Emergency Paging Systems
+- o Emergency Paging Systems

-- Emergency Communications for consolidated Police and Fire (CDC)
+- o Emergency Communications for consolidated Police and Fire (CDC)

-- Computer Servers
+- o Computer Servers

-- Main Telephone Rooms
+- o Main Telephone Rooms

-- Critical Computer Systems
+- o Critical Computer Systems

-- Fire Alarm Servers
+- o Fire Alarm Servers

-- "IDF" Emergency Paging Rooms (fiber optics in/out and data routers for networks)
+- o "IDF" Emergency Paging Rooms (fiber optics in/out and data routers for networks)

 - Other rooms, or spaces, as may be designated critical to operations or life safety by OFM or MAA or FAA

-• "Non-critical" telephone closets of 24 square feet, or less, do not receive automatic fire suppression systems.
+- o "Non-critical" telephone closets of 24 square feet, or less, do not receive automatic fire suppression systems.
 They are to be provided with automatic fire detection only.
-Refer to the detection requirements for further information.

-Note 3: Cooler and Freezer Boxes and similar unconditioned spaces are to be provided with dry-barrel sprinkler heads, off of wet sprinkler systems.
-They are to be provided with separate control valve(s) with tamper switches.

-Note 4: Main Electrical Rooms are to be provided with a sprinkler system activated shunt trip to deactivate electrical switchgear.
+Refer to the detection requirements for further information. - Note 3: Cooler and Freezer Boxes and similar unconditioned spaces are to be provided with dry-barrel sprinkler heads, off of wet sprinkler systems.
+They are to be provided with separate control valve(s) with tamper switches. - Note 4: Main Electrical Rooms are to be provided with a sprinkler system activated shunt trip to deactivate electrical switchgear.